 - Tendinitis — Tendinitis is typically caused by inflammation or irritation of a tendon.
 There are two causes of tendinitis:

 - Acute: The result of a sudden blow, repeated overhead motions, or other overhead activities common in some sports and fields of employment, such as swimming or lifting and lowering objects.

 - Chronic: The result of wear and tear or general weakness as we get weaker.

 The condition causes pain and tenderness just outside the joint.

-- Axillary Nerve Injuries or Brachial Plexus Injuries — Nerve damage in the shoulder is the result of when nerves are stretched, when scar tissue blocks signals between the brain and shoulder, or the nerves are otherwise damaged.
-These injuries can cause shoulder pain, stingers, numbness, and loss of sensation in your shoulder, arm, or hand.
-They are commonly caused by sudden trauma but can also happen because of degenerative conditions.
+- Axillary Nerve Injuries or Brachial Plexus Injuries — Nerve damage in the shoulder can occur when nerves are impinged on, when scar tissue blocks their electric signals, or the nerves are otherwise damaged.
+These injuries can cause shoulder pain along with a range of other sensations.
+They are usually the result of high-impact trauma but can also happen because of degenerative conditions.